Originally designed with surfers in mind, the humble rashie has become an essential piece of practical swimwear for all.

 - Great Quality.
 Our rashies, like all of our Bon+Co garments, are ISO 9001 Quality Assurance Certified.
 We’ve gone above and beyond to put procedures and checks in place to ensure end-to-end quality in every single one of our products.

 Even if they feature all the elements listed above, all rashie fabrics are not equal.

-The combination of products used to construct a rashie differ between brands and designers, but the traditional construction using fabrics derived from virgin plastics, like nylon, LYCRA and spandex, still dominate the market.
+The combination of products used to construct a rashie differs between brands and designers, but the traditional construction using fabrics derived from virgin plastics, like nylon, LYCRA and spandex, still dominates the market.

 We understand why.
-Virgin plastic are cheap to mass produce and create a garment that is lightweight, quick drying, flexible, durable, easy to colour, naturally antibacterial and water wicking.
+Virgin plastic is cheap to mass produce and creates a garment that is lightweight, quick-drying, flexible, durable, easy to colour, naturally antibacterial and water wicking.

 But what of the environmental impact of making rashies (and other swimwear and activewear garments) out of fabrics derived from Virgin plastics?

 Every single year, 65 million tons of plastic-derived materials are created to supply the clothing, swim & activewear industry.
 65 million tons.